pcbouman-eur/EUR-Eclipse-Package/readme.md

 * By default, executing a program terminates any previously running programs.
 This avoid accidentally overloading the computer with programs that run an infinite loop.
 * A number of default settings regarding Java warnings and errors are made more strict.
 As a result, it should be easier to debug certain common types of mistakes during tutorial sessions.
+* The package includes uses its own bundled OpenJDK version, rather than the system-wide JRE.
+Using a JDK can have some advantages, e.g. when using Maven.
-* The Eclipse web-tools are added as a plugin, in case future courses decide to do something that involves some web-related technologies.
+* The Eclipse Web Tools are added as a plugin, in case future courses decide to do something that involves some web-related technologies.
 * The SpotBugs plugin is added, because this may help students and teaching assistants to find common bugs in code during tutorials